 One of the benefits of Princeville is that there is very little traffic.
 The average commute to work is 18.75 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Princeville does not have a public transit system used by locals to get to and from work.
+Princeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Princeville is a very ethnically-diverse town.
 The people who call Princeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeville residents report their race to be White, followed by Asian.
 Princeville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.94% of the town’s residents.
 Important ancestries of people in Princeville include German, English, Irish, Czech, and Italian.